 Let’s see as we discover my list of differences between pharmacies in France and the United States.

-On pharmacies in France
+Pharmacies in France

 Pharmacies in France are awesome and I mean that in the literal sense of the word.
-I love wine and cheese and all kinds of things in France, but as silly as it sounds, the pharmacy ranks right up there too.
+I love wine and cheese and all kinds of things in France, but as silly as it sounds, the pharmacy in France ranks right up there too.
 Maybe it’s because I love the prices or the service or maybe all the interesting products just dazzle me.
 Or maybe my pharmacist is just really nice (not this embarrassing guy though).

 But before you set out to discover your French pharmacy, keep in mind this list of differences between pharmacies in France and the U.S. that I’ve observed.
 The more you know, the better prepared you’ll be: